cicilau/Final-project-safety-and-school-choices/README.md

 # To whom it may concern,

 # I am using this file as a writing sample to aaply for EPIC’s Pre-Doctoral Fellowship Program.
-This is a final project made for course Introduction to Programming(PPHA 30550, James Saxon).
-I shared this for the reason that I was not allowed to share my currently work on workforce program evaluation.
+# This is a final project made for course Introduction to Programming(PPHA 30550, James Saxon).
+I shared this for the reason that I was not allowed to share my currently work on workforce program evaluation for OAI.
 I am sorry that I don't have a more up-to-date writing sample.

 # Thank you for your time!
 # Xiaofan Liu